oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 Hooks for the registration notification emails
 """"""""""""""""""""""""""""""""""""""""""""""

-There are 5 hooks into the registration notification emails:
+There are the following hooks into the registration notification emails:

-* just before the attendee notification template is rendered to PlainText
+* just before the attendee notification template is rendered to plain text
 * just before the attendee notification template is rendered to HTML
 * just before the attendee notification is sent
 * just before the organizer notification is sent
 * just before the additional organizer notifications are sent

 You may set custom markers or change existing values for markers in the template hooks.
-See also :file:`Classes/OldModel/Registration.php` for available properties and methods.
+See also :file:`Classes/Model/Registration.php` for available properties and methods.
-The PlainText hook is called always.
+The plain text hook is always called, because a HTML email always contains a plain text version, too.
 The HTML hook is called only if emails are sent as HTML.

-With the other hooks you may modify the complete mail object (e.g. sender or receiver addresses, subject line or the complete body).
+With the other hooks you may modify the complete `Mail` object (e.g. sender or receiver addresses, subject line or the complete body).
 See also :file:`Classes/Mail.php` of extension `oelib` for available properties and methods.